Kansas High School Mock Trial Program

 Awards and Recognition

 After the final rounds of competition at each of the regional tournaments, an awards ceremony is held to recognize outstanding students and teams, and to announce which teams that will go on to compete at the state tournament.
 Recognition for outstanding mock attorneys, outstanding student witnesses are awarded, in addition to team rankings that are also announced.
 All teams are encouraged to attend the awards ceremony to support the competitors.
-In 2018, the team representing Kansas at Nationals will be expected to pay for all of the costs of attending (including travel).
-The 2018 competition is in Reno, NV.
+The team representing Kansas at Nationals will be expected to pay for all of the costs of attending (including travel).